TZTozz/ARP-Assignment/README.md

 The force increases as the drone gets closer to an obstacle, diverging to infinity as distance approaches zero.

+>[!NOTE]
+>All computations are performed in floating-point precision; only the visual representation is discrete.

 ## Installation & Requirements

 ### Prerequisites